What is Homeowners Insurance and Do I Need it in NYC?

 A homeowner policy covers the interior and exterior of your home due to destruction and damage.

-This includes fire, hurricanes, lightning, vandalism, or other disasters.
+This includes fire, hurricanes, lightning, vandalism, and other disasters.

 Your insurer will compensate you so your home can be repaired and even completely rebuilt.